hindmasj/my-elasticsearch-cluster/README.md

 docker compose pull
 ```

-The compose file defines the default password as "elastic" which is dumb if you are operating in a piublic network, so you might want to parameterise it.
+The compose file defines the default password as "elastic" which is dumb if you are operating in a public network, so you might want to parameterise it.
 Create a local netrc file to hold the login credentials.

 ```
 machine localhost